• Skip to primary navigation

 Assessment Period

-Six weeks of treatment is recommended for patients undergoing MeRT in order to achieve optimal and long-lasting results.
-However, prior to committing to the six weeks, we have each patient first go through an assessment period of treatment to see how they will respond.
-This assessment period is included in the six weeks of treatment.
+Six weeks of treatment is recommended for patients undergoing MeRT to achieve optimal, long-lasting results.
+However, before committing to six weeks, we have each patient complete an assessment period to determine their response.
+This assessment period is included in the six-week treatment period.

 The assessment is two weeks long.
-It consists of nine treatment sessions followed by a repeat qEEG.
-Treatment would be provided the first week, Monday through Friday, and the following week, Monday through Thursday.
+It consists of nine treatment sessions, followed by a repeat qEEG.
+Treatment would be provided in the first week, Monday through Friday, and the following week, Monday through Thursday.
 A typical treatment session lasts about 30-45 minutes.
+Additionally, your provider will cover the follow-up qEEG results with you.

-If clinical changes are occurring as they should, and the qEEG also shows progress, then you would then continue treatment which would occur five days per week, Monday through Friday.
-Generally, you will begin to feel the benefits of treatment within a week or two, but because treatment is cumulative, should continue to note improvements throughout the course of your treatment, and even for some weeks after treatment.
-Because treatment is consecutive, you must be able to stay in or around the area while undergoing your therapy.
+If clinical changes are occurring as expected and the qEEG shows progress, you would continue treatment five days per week, Monday through Friday.
+You will likely see benefits within a week or two, but because treatment is cumulative, you should continue to notice improvements throughout your treatment and for some weeks after.
+Because treatment is consecutive, you must be able to remain in or near the area during your therapy.

-For those not ready to commit to an assessment period, or if we need to see the results of the testing to confirm that MeRT can help, we also offer the option of coming in for a qEEG/EKG and then having a consultation with Kayleigh or Dr. Kim to go over the results.
+For those not ready to commit to an assessment period, or if we need to review the test results to confirm that MeRT can help, we also offer the option to come in for a qEEG/EKG and then have a consultation with Kayleigh or Dr. Kim to review the results.
 After your clinical consultation, you will still have the option of going through an assessment period should you choose to do so.

 Continuing Treatment

-If clinical changes are occurring as they should and the qEEG also shows progress, you will then continue treatment.
+If clinical changes are occurring as expected and the qEEG shows progress, you will continue treatment.
 This ongoing treatment occurs five days per week, Monday through Friday.
-You should start to feel the benefits of treatment within a week or two, but because treatment is cumulative, you should continue to note improvements throughout the course of your treatment, and even for some weeks afterward.
+You should start to feel the benefits of treatment within a week or two, but because treatment is cumulative, you should continue to note improvements throughout the course of your treatment and even for some weeks afterward.
 Additionally, because we perform treatment on consecutive days, you must be able to stay in or around the San Diego area while undergoing your therapy.

-Because each person’s brain and condition are unique, we customize treatment protocols specifically for each patient, guided by the qEEG results.
-And repeat qEEGs and clinical consultations occur every two weeks throughout treatment.
+Because each person’s brain and condition are unique, we tailor treatment protocols to each patient, guided by qEEG results.
+Repeat qEEGs and clinical consultations occur every two weeks throughout treatment.

-As a note, the potential side-effects of treatment are minimal and should begin to dissipate as you progress through treatment.
-Moreover, the effects of treatment generally last a lifetime, though some patients prefer occasional follow-up treatment as needed.
+As a note, the potential side effects of treatment are minimal and should begin to dissipate as you progress through treatment.
+The effects of treatment generally last a lifetime, though some patients prefer occasional follow-up treatment as needed.

 Improvements and results of MeRT are based on strict and active observation of our treatment protocols.
-Results may vary based on each person and are not guaranteed.
+Results may vary by individual and are not guaranteed.

 Insurance Coverage and Payment Options